-The best events have a deep understanding of who is and isn't accessing their event and the reasons for this.
-Where possible, event organisers need access to this information quickly so they can act on it whilst the event itself is still going on or, in the case of short-term activities, make changes to appeal to a broader range of people in the future.
-While it is not realistic, or even desirable, for all events to cater to all people, there is more that can be done to remove barriers which prevent many from even being able to decide if an event is for "people like me".
+In Leicester, a city where religious tensions bubbled over into riots in September 2022 (triggered at least in part by sporting rivalry), focus group attendees spoke passionately about the events that brought communities together.
+One man described attending Diwali celebrations explaining, "I don't have much to do with religion personally but [...] it is amazing.
+I've never seen anything quite like it."
+Another described coming across Pride celebrations in Victoria Park, The best events have a deep understanding of who "At first me and my family weren't too sure, like can is and isn't accessing their event and the reasons for we go in or not?
+You know?
+But they made us feel so this.
+Where possible, event organisers need access welcome [...] there were people there to educate you too, so whatever misconceptions you might to this information guickly so they can act on it whilst the event itself is still going on or, in the case have, or whatever stigmas there might be, you talk of short-term activities, make changes to appeal to a to somebody."5 The public are particularly positive broader range of people in the future.
+While it is not about the potential of the 75th anniversary of the realistic, or even desirable, for all events to cater to NHS this year and, if the UK were to host it, the UEFA all people, there is more that can be done to remove Men's 2028 Euros to bring people from different barriers which prevent many from even being able backgrounds together (74% and 64% agreeing to decide if an event is for "people like me". respectively).6

-Data about who is and isn't attending is also vital for capitalising on the potential of events to bring people together.
-Inquiry polling and focus-group evidence showed that many people feel local or national pride after an event, and it gave them the chance to be part of something bigger.
+Data about who is and isn't attending is also vital for While events have the power to bring people together across divides, if not carefully planned and capitalising on the potential of events to bring people together.
+Inquiry polling and focus-group evidence managed, they can have adverse effects, increasing showed that many people feel local or national feelings of exclusion.
+Stakeholders stressed pride after an event, and it gave them the chance the importance of representative boards and to be part of something bigger.
 Events can also bring people from different backgrounds together, creating shared experiences and leading to greater trust and understanding.